Skip to content

 • relevant work experience

-You might want to check the postgraduate entry requirements with the admissions department where you want to study.
+You should check the postgraduate entry requirements with the admissions department where you want to study.

-You can find out more about all of the different specialisms and the postgraduate training from the British Psychological Society (BPS).
+You can find out more about all of the different specialisms and the postgraduate training from The BPS.

 Entry requirements